By Zhang Ruijie

 Pitching a Basha

 The bashas are also highly versatile.
-For example, small bamboo poles can be added to make the 4 corners more compact while enabling the basha to be pitch on sandy terrain.
-The troop has also started employing a new method to tie counter tension which holds tension better than the previous method.
+For example, small bamboo poles can be added to make the 4 corners more compact while enabling the basha to be pitched on sandy terrain.
+The Troop has also started employing a new method to tie counter tension which holds tension better than the previous method.

 Firstly, the condition of the equipment is a key factor in pitching a basha capable of withstanding the elements.
 If the bamboo is cracked, or the comms-cord is frayed or knotted, the basha would not hold up even if it was built perfectly.

 Secondly, organising the equipment neatly ensures that any equipment can be found easily and prevents any equipment from being lost.
 This is important during camps as any equipment lost cannot be replaced.

 Scouts were drafted into Patrols according to their levels.
 Practice sessions were then conducted, followed by a basha competition near the end of training.